NonsensicalNickname/InternetRelayCat-mirror/documentation/docs/development.md

-# Development
+# Requirements and Development

 ## Requirements

-The use case of the project is for communication for group coordination in the context of education.
+The use case of the project is for communication for group coordination in the context of programming and computer science education.
 Thus, a lightweight solution prioritising core functionality and maintaining usability on old or low-end systems is ideal.
 Furthermore, support for a degree of customisation including colour schemes is important in that getting a number of people to use the same thing is hard since people have different opinions.
 To that end, using a reliable and established protocol as opposed to implementing a new one is ideal, as this means that users may use other clients (even if it makes me sad).
 Hence, the project should consist of a terminal based Internet Relay Chat (IRC) client, as this meets all of the aforementioned needs.
 (The largest drawback to this approach is that, as a result of the passing of time, many students are not familiar with IRC).

 ## Specification